WebOfTrustInfo/verifiable-news/brainstorming.md

 Factual claims services can provide lists of distributed posts and news articles utilizing and corroborating factual claims.

 ### Trending or Popular Factual Claims
-Factual claims services can indicate factual claims which are trending or popular in terms of journalism, for example for fact-checking organizations.
+Factual claims services can indicate factual claims which are trending or popular in terms of journalistic usage or in terms of sharing, for example for fact-checking organizations.